abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 of our practice: service, kindness, skillfulness, wisdom, discernment, patience, or energy?
 Those are the qualities, the tendencies we can take with us.
 The choice is up to us.
-We can choose the skillful tendencies leading us toward seeing this process of becoming, how it is that we identify with the body, and then learning how to let go.
+We can choose the skillful tendencies leading us toward seeing this process of becoming, this process of how we identify with the body.
+And then we can learn how to let it all go.
 Or we can go in the opposite direction.
 It all depends on where we focus our attention as we move throughout the day.

 # Carrying It Around